Kong/docs.konghq.com/app/enterprise/0.36-x/kong-manager/administration/workspaces/create-workspace.md

 ---
-title: How to Create a New Workspace in Kong Manager
+title: Create a New Workspace in Kong Manager
 book: admin_gui
 toc: false
 ---